Jaxsbr/iblogyo/source/_posts/python-mastery-general-pycharm.md

 ## Prerequisite: Installing Python

-To use Python IDLE on your Windows machine, you need to have Python installed.
+To use PyCharm, you need to have Python installed.
 If you haven't installed Python yet you can find info on the official [Getting Started](https://www.python.org/about/gettingstarted/) page.

 This post does not explain details about installing software on different types of opperating systems.